-Acknowledgments: This material is based upon work supported by the Research Seed Initiative Grant, College of Engineering, UMass Dartmouth.
+This material is based upon work supported by the Research Seed Initiative Grant, College of Engineering, University of Massachusetts Dartmouth.
 We thank Prof. Nabil Hameurlain and Dr. Vincent Hilaire for providing some valuable references related to the RADE project.
 We also thank all anonymous referees for the careful review of this paper and the many suggestions for improvements they provided.